BettyAtt/pands-project2021/README.md

 These libraries were imported using the follow code:

     import pandas as pd
-    import numpy
+    import numpy as np
-    import matplotlib
+    import matplotlib.pyplot as plt
-    import seaborn
+    import seaborn as sns
-    import sklearn
+    import sklearn as sk

+The as combined with import allows the module to be renamed for ease of use in the coding [7].

 Informatiom about the libraries imported and their relevance to the project:

-- pandas: Pandas is a library specifically for working with data sets.
+- **pandas**: Pandas is a library specifically for working with data sets.
 It helps with analyzing, cleaning, exploring, and manipulating data [3].

-- numpy: NumPy stands for numberical Python and is particularly useful as its `nparray` feature allows for speed in dealing with arrays.
+- **numpy**: NumPy stands for numberical Python and is particularly useful as its `nparray` feature allows for speed in dealing with arrays.
 [2]

-- matplotlib: MatPlotLib is a low level graph plotting function that allows for visualisation of data in plot format.
+- **matplotlib**: MatPlotLib is a low level graph plotting function that allows for visualisation of data in plot format.
 Many of the most useful functions are under the submodule `pyplot` often downloaded as `plt`  [4] import matplotlib.pyplot as plt
-This library is useful for making some of the simpler plots to illustrate the dataset.
+This library is useful for making some of the simpler plots to illustrate the dataset and seaborn is a library which build upon it.

-- seaborn: Seaborn library works with matplotlib and its strengths lay in visualising random distributions [5].
+- **seaborn**: Seaborn library works with matplotlib and its strengths lay in visualising random distributions [5].

-- sklearn: Scikit Learn (sklearn) is a machine learning library.
+- **sklearn**: Scikit Learn (sklearn) is a machine learning library.
 It is a predicitive data analysis tool built on NumPy, SciPy, and Matplotlib [6].
 It also has the iris data set as one of its built-in data set options.